Canvas Microcredentials Template

 Contact

-Accessing and Importing the Templates
+Accessing and Importing the Template

 The Microcredentials Template can be found on Canvas Commons, accessed via the global navigation menu on the left-hand side in Canvas.
 There are two main options when it comes to drawing on content from Microcredentials Template course in QUB Canvas Commons.